Seanxupoj/DATA-ANALYST-PORTFOLIO/Wellness Tracker Analysis (RStudio)/Title.md

 ### 1.2 Importing data files and assigning data names

-As I have already downloaded the files locally, we can go ahead and read each file into an object using `read_csv()`.
+Having already downloaded the files locally, we can go ahead and read each file into an object using `read_csv()`.

 ``` r